cctbx/cctbx_project/mmtbx/probe/README.md

-lists, providing a list of bonded atoms looked up by atom.  **compatibleConformations()** tells whether two atoms are in compatible conformations.  **getAtomsWithinNBonds()** returns the list of atoms from compatible conformations that are bonded within N hops from a specified atom.  **getExtraAtomInfo()** looks up extra information needed to determine interactions and returns it encapsulated in a C++ structure reference.
+lists, providing a list of bonded atoms looked up by atom.  **compatibleConformations()** tells whether two atoms are in compatible conformations.  **getAtomsWithinNBonds()** returns the list of atoms from compatible conformations that are bonded within N hops from a specified atom.  **getExtraAtomInfo()** looks up extra information needed to determine interactions and returns it encapsulated in a C++ structure reference.  **dihedralChoicesForRotatableHydrogens()** determines which of the Hydrogens passed in should be paired with which of the potential dihedral-determining atoms passed in to compute the dihedral angle for the Hydrogen; this is used for placement and angle description.
 **getPhantomHydrogensFor()** produces a list of potential hydrogens for a water oxygen that point towards nearby acceptors (or all nearby atoms).  **fixupExplicitDonors()** adjusts the extra atom information for a set of atoms once hydrogens have been explicitly added to the model, adjusting the donor status.  **rvec3()**